Properties of the reconciled distributions for Gaussian and count forecasts: Probabilistic forecast reconciliation

 \subsection{Reconciled variance of discrete variables}

-As a further contribution, we show that for \textit{discrete} variables the variance of the reconciled distribution can be larger than the variance of the base distribution.
-This happens when the probability $p_c := \prob\big(\UH=\Abf\BH\big)$ of the base forecasts being coherent is small.
-This is thus a major difference with the Gaussian reconciliation.
+In the case of \textit{discrete} variables, the variance of the reconciled distribution of the bottom variables can be larger than the variance of the base distribution; this is a major difference with the Gaussian reconciliation.
+In particular, this happens if the probability $p_c := \prob\big(\UH=\Abf\BH\big)$ of the base forecasts being coherent is small.